Mateus-MS/Mateus-MS/README.md

 🔭 Currently working on [cubonauta](https://cubonauta.com).

 🌱 Currently studying server infrastructure with JAVA and GO.

-🤪 Playing with Rust.

-📖 Currently on Software Engineers college and studying to enter a mathematics college.

 🤓 Fun fact: The world Record of 3x3 Rubik's cube solve speed is 3.13.